maxamillion/ansible-openshift_origin/README.md

    https://github.com/ansible/ansible/pull/3834

+4. Sometimes you'll get this error:

+    Unable to complete the requested operation due to: Dnsruby::TsigError.

+  Restarting BIND(named) will resolve this.

+    systemctl restart named.service

-4. The openshift-tc service which deals with transport control and traffic throttling, will often fail to start on a fresh reboot due to some finer points of systemd.
+5. The openshift-tc service which deals with transport control and traffic throttling, will often fail to start on a fresh reboot due to some finer points of systemd.
 Details here: http://www.freedesktop.org/wiki/Software/systemd/NetworkTarget Also note, this is a known issue and the OpenShift Origin developers are